yungSoftware/roblox-2016-source-code/BUILDING_CONTRIBS.md

 - Project Properties may needed to change depending which output file you want.

 **That's it, you've compiled the libraries!**
-**Also You may want to change the library files in the source with yours.**
+**Also You may want to change or add the library files in the source with yours.**